 \subsection{Past Work}

-There is a long history of studying when Bayesian estimators are linear.
-In the Gaussian noise model with squared-error loss: the conditional mean is affine if and only if the prior is Gaussian.
-This fact appears in several forms in the literature and can be understood through conjugate exponential-family structure \cite{diaconis1979conjugate}, orthogonality arguments \cite{akyol2012conditions}, and analytic characterizations of Gaussians; see~\cite{ L1EstimationJournal,kailath2000linear,akyol2012conditions} for an exposition on this topic.
-These ideas also motivated more recent works that explore linearity in broader exponential-family settings and higher-dimensional models~\cite{dytso_meta_derivative, barnes_multivariate_gaussian_ISIT2024}.
+There is a long history of characterizing when Bayesian estimators are linear.
+In the Gaussian noise model with squared-error loss, the conditional mean is affine if and only if the prior is Gaussian—a fact appearing in several forms via conjugacy arguments, orthogonality principles, and analytic characterizations~\cite{diaconis1979conjugate,akyol2012conditions,kailath2000linear,L1EstimationJournal}.
+These ideas have motivated recent extensions to broader exponential-family and multivariate settings~\cite{dytso_meta_derivative,barnes_multivariate_gaussian_ISIT2024}.

-In contrast, much less was known about linearity under absolute-error loss.
-The conditional median does not satisfy an orthogonality principle or other similar analytic properties.
-Only recently has it been established that, in the Gaussian setting, the Gaussian prior is also the only prior that yields a linear conditional median~\cite{L1EstimationJournal}.
-The proof requires analytic techniques such as convolution identities, growth estimates, and properties of tempered distributions, highlighting that $L^1$ linearity behaves in a more delicate way than its $L^2$ counterpart.
+Much less was known for absolute-error loss: the conditional median lacks an orthogonality principle and similar analytic tools.
+Only recently was it shown that, in the Gaussian setting, Gaussians are also the unique priors yielding linear conditional medians~\cite{L1EstimationJournal}, a result requiring analytic techniques involving convolution identities, growth bounds, and tempered distributions.

-Outside the Gaussian setting, the picture changes.
-For the Poisson noise model, gamma priors are known to induce affine conditional means under $L^2$ loss, reflecting the usual exponential-family conjugacy~\cite{chou_conjugate_exponential, dytso_poisson_conditional_mean_IT2020}.
-However, the gamma prior does not induce a linear conditional median~\cite{chen1986bounds}.
-Recent work shows that one can construct completely different families of priors that do generate affine conditional medians under Poisson noise~\cite{barnes2025linearityPoisson}, underscoring a fundamental difference between $L^1$ and $L^2$ behavior.
+Outside the Gaussian case, the behavior diverges.
+Under Poisson noise, gamma priors induce affine conditional means but not linear medians~\cite{chou_conjugate_exponential,dytso_poisson_conditional_mean_IT2020,chen1986bounds}.
+Conversely, different prior families can induce affine conditional medians in the Poisson model~\cite{barnes2025linearityPoisson}, revealing a mismatch between $L^1$ and $L^2$ linearity.
+Related linearity phenomena have also been studied for heavy-tailed models: \cite{chouity2026linearestimatorsstablevectors} showed that certain jointly symmetric $\alpha$-stable models admit linear conditional-mean estimators.